 We mistake God’s common grace in our lives for our own goodness.
 All of the good qualities about ourselves are gifts from God, not of ourselves (1 Corinthians 4:7).
 God’s common grace is His loving-kindness, forbearance, and patience which is designed to lead us to repentance (Romans 2:4).

-He is patience with us, desiring all of us to come to repentance (2 Peter 3:9).
+He is patient with us, desiring all of us to come to repentance (2 Peter 3:9).
 We are already living Plan B, which should cause us to rejoice.
 Mike is left struggling with his past decisions and his mind continues to think,

 If only I had __________________.